quolab/splunk-add-on/.splunkbase/details.md

 ## Architecture

-This add-on comprises an authentication lookup and a python script that implements `quolabquery`, a generating command. `quolabquery` wraps and simplifies requests to the QuoLab REST API.
+This add-on comprises an authentication lookup and a python script that implements `quolabquery`, a generating command and the `quolab_timeline` modular input.

+ * `quolabquery` wraps and simplifies requests to the QuoLab REST API.
 Requests will be sent through web hooks to the same url as the user interface.
+ * `quolab_timeline` uses a websocket to subscribe to Timeline activity events so they are immediately available as a Splunk indexed event.

 ## Installation